Tutorial for freelance translators - how to work on a translation task in TextUnited

-Using the editor is easy: just provide/edit translations in the right-hand column.
-For each segment there are six features:
+Using the editor is easy: provide/edit translations in the right-hand column.
+For each segment, there are six features:

-- Insert Tag, this button will only appear in segments containing formatting tags.
-Use this option to insert the tags one by one in the correct order.
+- Insert Tag.
+The button will only appear in segments containing formatting tags.
+Use it to insert tags one by one in the correct order.

-Copy Source to Target, this button will copy the source text (including tags) into your current open segment so you can edit it.
-This can be handy if one prefers to overwrite existing translation with the source text.
+- Copy Source to Target.
+The button will copy the source text (including tags) into your current open segment so you can edit it.
+It is sometimes handy to overwrite existing translations with the source text.

-Segment link, this option will allow you to copy a direct link for the segment which you can share with other team members.
+- Segment link.
+The option will allow you to copy a direct link for the segment, which you can share with other team members.
 Only users with access to the project can open the link.

-Machine translate, use machine translation to get the first draft of a translation.
-Improve it by making the necessary edits!
+- Machine translate.
+Use machine translation to get the first draft of a translation.
+Please improve it by making the necessary edits!

 The translation memory proposals

-are pulled from a translation memory database filled-in with previously translated segments.
+Are pulled from a translation memory, which contains previously translated segments.
 Translations of identical source segments (100% matches) will be automatically placed in target segments.
-If a source sentence in the translation memory is just similar, you can see how much it matches your current segment.
-You can insert such imperfect proposal from the translation memory and edit it.
+You can see the match level if a source sentence in the translation memory is similar.
+You can insert such an imperfect proposal and edit it.

 The Terminology proposals

-The Online Editor displays terminology which should be used during translation, but it can also show terms prohibited by a client.
+The Online Editor displays terminology to use during translation and highlights terms prohibited by a client.

 The Online Editor contains terminology from two sources:

-The first source is the terminology repository which contains all the terms from all previous translations.
-These terms are mostly checked and approved (or rejected) by a client.
+- The first source is the terminology repository which contains all the terms from previous translations.
+Clients mainly check and approve these terms (or reject them).

-The second source is the project's glossary.
-The glossary contains only the terminology translated by a translator and/or proofreader during the current project.
-It is therefore (in many cases) not reviewed and confirmed by a client yet.
+- The second source is the project's glossary.
+The glossary contains only the terminology translated by a translator or proofreader during the current project.
+It is, therefore, (in many cases) yet to be reviewed and confirmed by a client.

-If translation of a term in a glossary differs from translation in a terminology repository, a translator/proofreader should leave a comment and/or check the issue with a Project Manager.
+Suppose the translation of a term in a glossary differs from the translation in a terminology repository.
+In that case, a translator/proofreader should leave a comment or check the issue with a project manager.

-The yellow icons which you can see in the source segments are called tags.
+The yellow icons, which you can sometimes see in the source segments, are called tags.

-Therefore, it's important to keep tags in the right place when translating so tags information will be correctly maintained.
+Therefore, keeping tags in the right place when translating is essential.